FlameKat53/Twister-OS-Patcher/README.md

 Official release
 - [x] Release program to public and inclusion in patch 1.6
 - [x] Release the Python3 patcher to public and inclusion in patch 1.8.2
-- [ ] Get YAD notifications to work for patches and inclusion in patch 1.x.x
+- [x] Get YAD notifications to work for patches and inclusion in patch 1.8.5